michaelrsweet/moauth/README.md

 Requirements
 ------------

-mOAuth requires CUPS 2.2 or later for its HTTPS support.
-If you are compiling from source you'll need a C compiler (GCC and clang are fine) and a make program that supports the "include" directive (like GNU make).
+mOAuth requires libcups v3 for its HTTPS and JWT support.
+If you are compiling from source you'll need a C compiler (GCC and clang are fine) and a POSIX make program (GNU make works).

 Standards Implemented